ashutoshmjain/gita/src/mathuraChap08.md

 # `Prastaav` ..

 It was as if `Matsyagandha` found a reason to live. `Maharishi Parāśara` got off the boat but he left a boatload of hope for `Matsya`.
 Every night she waited at the docks.
 She had gotten a new set of questions.
 What did `Maharishi` mean?
 Why would he even talk to someone like her.
 At times, she thought she was an insipid laughter for the `Yogi` — maybe he just wanted to let her feel good, other times she wanted to look beautiful — she must get herself ready for the bigger purpose — but she knew no ways.
-She wanted to smell good, but she couldn't afford the Sandal wood — a wood used in making perfumes.
+She wanted to smell good though she couldn't afford the Sandal wood.
 The hope and despair played the cycles of pains and joy.
 She was caught into duality of the prospects, and unlike the waves in `Yamuna`, waves of duality were hard to navigate.

 She must go through this fire to harden herself for a path unknown.